hoytpr/git-beginner/Maintaining-for-beginners-narrative1.md

 	`"This is 2 commits behind <SWC-repo>"`         <==  This is the truth!!!!!

-5. To see the upstream changes you need to be specific and use `git diff`.
+5. To see the upstream changes you need to be on the same branch, and use `git diff` specifically.
 For Example:

 ```
+$ git checkout hoyt-patches
+Switched to branch 'hoyt-patches'
+$ git diff upstream/hoyt-patches
+                                          <== nothing returned = no differences
+$ git checkout gh-pages
+Switched to branch 'gh-pages'

 $ git diff upstream/gh-pages
 diff --git a/aio.md b/aio.md
 index 6d93852..a91fb0f 100644